 “The Wilton Park event felt like the start of something powerful,” reflected Eric Anderson, Head of Modern Slavery Programme at BT.
 “Everyone had their sleeves rolled up and quickly got into the details.
 It was unique to bring together these different expert perspectives from tech companies, civil society groups, and law enforcement from across the world.
-Those three days revealed real opportunities to make an impact and a strong willingness to collaborate to make it happen.
+Those three days revealed real opportunities to make an impact and a strong willingness to cooperate to make it happen.
 We had to find a way to keep this going.”

-“We need to collaborate more closely as an industry and together join forces with experts in the fight to stop human trafficking,” says Laura Okkonen, Head of Human Rights at Nokia.
+“We need to cooperate more closely as an industry and together join forces with experts in the fight to stop human trafficking,” says Laura Okkonen, Head of Human Rights at Nokia.
 “That way, we will maximize the positive impact of technology while also continuing to foster an open and transparent dialogue within the coalition, as well as with our other stakeholders.”

 Digital information and communication technology companies offer opportunities to create a step change in the effort to eradicate trafficking.
-In one recent example, a tech company was able to share and coordinate disparate satellite readings to track a rogue ship off the coast of Papua New Guinea carrying victims of forced labor, which, through collaboration with investigative journalists at the Associated Press, resulted in the liberation of 2,000 people.
+In one recent example, a tech company was able to share and coordinate disparate satellite readings to track a rogue ship off the coast of Papua New Guinea carrying victims of forced labour, which, through cooperation with investigative journalists at the Associated Press, resulted in the liberation of 2,000 people.

 Tech Against Trafficking will build on and amplify the potential of some of these companies.

-“Human trafficking is a massive problem, and our efforts to eradicate it must be coordinated and collaborative,” says Mike McCarter, a Director in Microsoft’s Protection Services unit.
+“Human trafficking is a massive problem, and our efforts to eradicate it must be coordinated and cooperative,” says Mike McCarter, a Director in Microsoft’s Protection Services unit.
 “We’ve already seen positive results when working across industry, and this new program will soon be a force multiplier.”